abengtss-max/compliance-workshop/labs/lab-03-ai-compliance-assistant.md

 - **Technical documentation** improves with AI assistance in explaining complex configurations
 - **Validation procedures** become more comprehensive with AI-suggested testing approaches

-## 🔗 Next Steps

-### **Immediate Actions:**
-1. **Save your agent configuration** for future use in compliance assessments
-2. **Export valuable AI responses** as templates for recurring analysis tasks
-3. **Document lessons learned** about effective AI prompting for compliance work
-4. **Share insights** with your organization's compliance and security teams

-### **Future Implementation:**
-1. **Expand data sources** to include your organization's actual compliance reports
-2. **Integrate with existing tools** through Azure AI Foundry APIs
-3. **Develop custom agents** for specific compliance frameworks or industries
-4. **Create automated workflows** that combine AI insights with approval processes

 ## 🆘 Troubleshooting Tips

-**AI Foundry deployment issues:**
-- Ensure you have sufficient quota for GPT-4o in Sweden Central region
-- Check that all required Azure services are available in your subscription
-- Verify you have Owner or Contributor permissions on the subscription

-**Document indexing problems:**
-- Ensure PDF file is not password-protected or corrupted
-- Check file size limits (typically 100MB maximum)
-- Try re-uploading if indexing appears stuck

-**Agent not referencing uploaded data:**
-- Verify data source is properly connected to agent configuration
-- Test with specific questions about document content
-- Check that indexing completed successfully with chunks created

 **Generic or unhelpful AI responses:**
 - Refine system message to be more specific about your needs